 The Alarm screen displays information about the alarm(s) that have been triggered by the system encountering parameters outside of the specified tolerance limits.
-The screen will indicate whether alarms occurred in Time or Energy.
+The screen will indicate an alarm that occurs in Time.
 If there are no alarms, dashes will display.
-If there are alarms, an L (for Low limit, indicating that the low limit was violated) and/or an H (for High limit, indicating that the high limit was violated) will display by the applicable mode (time or energy).
+If there are alarms, an L (for Low limit, indicating that the low limit was violated) and/or an H (for High limit, indicating that the high limit was violated) will display.
 Once another new cycle is begun, the system will automatically clear the current alarm.